stephenrdoyle/cercopithifilaria_johnstoni/03_code/cercopithifilaria_johnstoni_post-review.workbook.md

 | mean          	| 16114.125         	| 65.0351871                 	| 1177953.69  	| 1.3953069              |

 - data consistent with original analysis
      - suggests that only 1.4% of Wb genomes shared with Cj genome.
-     - given I found some genes, mostly mitochodnrial in origin, shared, I would say this demonstrates that
+Original analysis reported 1.38%
      - So, no Wolbachia present.